 BuzzPost weaknesses — for fairness

 • Basic analytics.
 Buffer shows nice graphs.
-BuzzPost shows data, but less "pretty" visually.
+BuzzPost shows real data — including a screenshot of every post and hourly stats to Telegram — but less "pretty" visually.

 When to choose Buffer?